BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-3/README.md

 # If you get dependency conflicts, use:
 # npm install --legacy-peer-deps

-# 3. Start Kafka services only
+# 3. Start MongoDB services only
-docker-compose up -d kafka zookeeper
+docker-compose up -d

 # 4. Start the API server manually
 npm start